-Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-pop Star Like BIGBANG’s G-Dragon?
+Jaden Smith 2017: ‘After Earth’ Actor Leaves Hollywood To Be A K-Pop Star Like Bigbang’s G-Dragon?

 South Korean superstar G-Dragon, real name Kwong Ji-Yong, just recently made a comeback and broke record after record with his brand new solo album.
-The 29-year-old rapper, singer-songwriter, record producer, and fashion icon has been in the industry since he was a little kid and he garnered a lot of fans worldwide throughout his career.
+The 29-year-old rapper, singer-songwriter, record producer, and fashion icon has been in the industry since he was a child, and he has garnered a lot of fans worldwide throughout his career.
 One of his die-hard fans is Will Smith’s son, Jaden Smith.

 G-Dragon’s album was released back in June, and his comeback track called “Untitled, 2014” already hit the 40 million mark on YouTube as of writing.
 Dubbed as the “King of K-pop,” it only makes sense that his popularity has reached Hollywood celebrities like the 19-year-old American actor and rapper.

-After learning G-Dragon’s comeback, Jaden Smith quickly revealed that he just couldn’t seem to get enough of this new songs.
-The Day the Earth Stood Still actor shared on his Twitter account the that he’s been listening to the BIBGANG star’s new album.
+After learning of G-Dragon’s comeback, Jaden Smith quickly revealed that he just couldn’t seem to get enough of this new songs.
+The Day the Earth Stood Still actor shared on his Twitter account that he’s been listening to the Bigbang star’s new album.

 Supporting and listening to G-Dragon’s latest tracks is not necessarily new for Jaden Smith.
-The Pursuit of Happyness star has previously noted that he wanted to be a K-Pop star and will drop an album of that genre very soon.
+The Pursuit of Happyness star has previously noted that he wanted to be a K-pop star, and will drop an album of that genre very soon.

 And Yes I Will Be Dropping A K Pop Single In The Next 4 Months.